L-u-k-e/Eve/README.md

 ------

-The above example, does not demonstrate everything you can do with this function.
-As it stands in fact, the function appears to have one disadvantage, which is that it did not allow us to store references to the `child` and `button` variables.
+The above example does not demonstrate everything you can do with this function.
+In fact, as it stands, the function appears to have one disadvantage, which is that it did not allow us to store references to the `child` and `button` variables.
 However, `createElement()` can take an optional second argument.
 If you pass an `Object` as the second argument to this function, you can utilize the `assignTo` property, which creates a reference to the created element and stores it as a property on the object you pass as an argument.
 So, (continuing with the above example) if I wanted to keep references to the inner div and the button as global variables, I could have done this instead:

 ```javascript
 var parent = createElement(